 Image credit: Makers Mark Studio

-Australian Coin Jewellery
+No.3: Australian Coin Jewellery

 Visit the Australian coin jewellery shop in the picturesque Australian town of Hahndorf in South Australia to find Jaemes and Rebecca’s jewellery studio selling a special range of handmade jewellery featuring the Australian coins of yesterday.